-Lyme disease symptoms will differ between people depending on the stage of the infection.
-In some, symptoms may not be present.
+Lyme disease symptoms vary from person to person.
+It depends on the stage of the infection.
+Some people may not have symptoms.

-A hallmark symptom of Lyme disease is a red rash, known as erythema migrans (EM).
-The rash starts as a small red spot at the site of the tick bite and expands over a period of days or weeks, forming a circular- or oval-shaped rash.
-The rash often resembles a bull’s eye: a red ring surrounding a clear or bluish area with a red center.
+A red rash known as erythema migrans (EM) may develop.
+It starts as a small red spot at the site of the tick bite.
+The rash expands over a period of days or weeks.
+It becomes oval-shaped.
+The rash often looks like a bull’s eye—a red ring surrounding a clear or bluish area with a red center.
 The size of the rash can range from dime-sized to the entire width of a person’s back.
 More than one ring may develop.
 Typically, the rash goes away within 4 weeks.

 Copyright © Nucleus Medical Media, Inc.

-Although Lyme disease is often associated with this rash, many people do not have the rash right away or at all.
+Many people do not have the rash right away or at all.
 Or they may have a red rash, without the bull's eye pattern.
-If you have other symptoms that you think might be due to Lyme disease, see your doctor; do not wait for a rash to appear.

-Note: All symptoms of early manifestation usually occur with the first rash or within about 6 weeks of it.
+Note: Early symptoms usually happen with the first rash or within about 6 weeks of it.
 They may go away on their own within a few weeks or months.